UniversityOfSaskatchewanCMPT371/term-project-team-1/README.md

 * [React Native] - duh

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
-Tags are in the process of being refactored, but in the meantime, to check the versions available, see the [tags on our repository](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-team-1/tags).
+To check the versions available, see the [tags on our repository](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-team-1/tags).

 ## Authors